eamsen/pythia/README.md

     $ make gflags

 and then activate the two lines in the makefile, which are commented out.
+By default, the system wide gflags version is used.
 Alternatively you can build all dependencies at once:

     $ make depend

+## Building glog
+To build to included glog version, use:

+    $ make glog

-## Building Pythia (depends on gflags)
+## Building Pythia (depends on gflags and glog)
 To build Pythia use:

     $ make